 He added it is "quite typical" for a Chinese vessel to shadow a U.S. vessel when its operating in the South China Sea.
 "It is not out of the ordinary," the official said.

-Military officials in Washington said the approach to the Chinese-held Subi reef was a "freedom of navigation" exercise that is not related to questions of sovereignty over areas that also are claimed by Vietnam and the Philippines.
+Military officials in Washington said the approach to the Chinese-held Subi reef was a "freedom of navigation" exercise that is not related to questions of sovereignty over islands that also are claimed by Vietnam and the Philippines.

 In Washington, Senator John McCain, a decorated war hero who served in the Navy and was held prisoner during the Vietnam War, said the U.S. naval maneuver was a long-overdue gesture.